ebiggers/ntfs-3g-system-compression/README.md

 licensed LGPLv3+, but I have relicensed the version in this plugin to GPLv2+ for consistency with NTFS-3G's license.
 (Public domain portions remain public domain.)

-# Known issues

-Various problems occur if the NTFS volume is mounted with `lowntfs-3g` instead of with `ntfs-3g`.
-This is caused by a bug in `lowntfs-3g`, and a fix to `lowntfs-3g` has been proposed.

 # Notices